David Bakhtiari: NFL career statistics

+Regular season

 Personal life

 Bakhtiari resides in Burlingame, California.
 While in high school, he created the Fund a Dream Scholarship, and also signed autographs at the Jerry Parins Cruise for Cancer in exchange for donations benefiting cancer research.
 He also visited homeless shelters and nursing homes while attending the University of Colorado.
 On July 2, 2020, Bakhtiari proposed to his girlfriend Frankie Shebby who he has been dating since October 2017.
 The couple married on March 5, 2022.

+Their first child, a daughter they named Felix Ann Bakhtiari, was born December 7, 2022.

 Bakhtiari introduced the Packers to the board game Settlers of Catan which soon became a team favorite.
 He was also responsible for a group of Packers players appearing in Pitch Perfect 2, when he reached out to director Elizabeth Banks on Twitter.